 The microcomputer wholesale distribution industry in which the Company operates is characterized by narrow gross and operating margins that have declined industrywide in recent years, primarily due to intense price competition.
 The Company's gross margins declined to 6.4% for the thirteen weeks ended March 29, 1997 from 8.3% for fiscal 1992.
 To partially offset the decline in gross margins, the Company has continually instituted operational and expense controls that have reduced selling, general and administrative ("SG&A") expenses (including charges allocated from Ingram Industries prior to the Split-Off) as a percentage of net sales to 4.5% in 1996 from 5.8% in 1992.
 As a result, the Company's operating margins and net margins have declined less than gross margins.
-Operating margins declined to 2.1% in 1996 (1996 operating margins were million) from 2.5% in 1992, and net margins declined to 0.9% in 1996 (1996 net margins were 1.0% excluding the impact of noncash compensation charges totaling \$19.5 million, net of tax) from 1.1% in 1992.
+Operating margins declined to 2.1% in 1996 (1996 operating margins were 2.3% excluding the impact of noncash compensation charges totaling \$23.4 million) from 2.5% in 1992, and net margins declined to 0.9% in 1996 (1996 net margins were 1.0% excluding the impact of noncash compensation charges totaling \$19.5 million, net of tax) from 1.1% in 1992.
 There can be no assurance that the Company will be able to continue to reduce operating expenses as a percentage of net sales to mitigate further reductions in gross margins.
-Although the Company's operations outside the United States have historically had gross margins similar to the Company's U.S. traditional wholesale operations, these non-U.S. operations have historically had lower operating margins due in part to greater economies of scale in the U.S. operations.
+Although the Company's operations outside the United States have historically had gross margins similar to the Company's U.S. traditional wholesale operations, these greater economies of scale in the U.S. operations.
 See "Risk Factors--Narrow Margins."